gabhab/stacks-workshop/topics.markdown

 This can be done in the setting of algebraic stacks (work of Daniel Halpern-Leistner) but the Stacks project first needs to add the classical version.

+# Weil restriction.
+Although the basics are developed from scratch in the awesome book “Neron Models”, there are a number of properties that book does not address, such as behavior for ample line bundles, geometrically connected fibers, behavior for torsors under various kinds of groups, etc.

 # Picard stacks
 The Stacks project contains algebraicity of the stack of coherent sheaves on a finitely presented algebraic space over a base, see [tag 08WB](http://stacks.math.columbia.edu/tag/08WB).
 This can be used to prove the algebraicity of many stacks: Quot, Hilb, Pic.